 1 large or 2 small onions, cut into thin moons

-1 teaspoon freshly toasted and ground allspice berries, or use ground
+1 teaspoon freshly toasted and ground allspice berries (or use ground)

-1 cup turkey stock (use chicken stock if you need to)
+1 cup turkey stock (or chicken stock)

-1 handful raisins/ chopped dates / sliced apricots, or a combination of all three
+1 handful raisins, chopped dates, sliced apricots, or a combination of all three

-1 cup pine nuts, freshly toasted
+1 cup pine nuts, toasted

 1 handful chopped parsley

 you'll also need a tart pan with a removable base, and a pastry brush